 The program has been an amazing success.
 The tutor chooses the age of the student they want to work with and the subject matter.
 They meet with their student for one hour each week.
 “People share what they’re good at,” Carolyn says.
 As a result, the tutoring has expanded beyond academic subjects to include such things as art and swimming.
 At present they have about 35 residents tutoring 70 children and adults.
 Yes, adults – staff members who need help with their English can sign up for ESOL (English for Speakers of Other Languages) tutoring.

 Carolyn says it’s important to match the right tutor to the right student.
 “We work as a team to find the best tutor for each child.
-For instance, I do well with middle school math, but not with 7th grade math.
+For instance, I do well with upper elementary school math, but not middle school math.
 So, I need to find another resident to take the child to that next level.”

 Many residents have signed up enthusiastically while others are somewhat wary, but either way the results are the same.
 “Some people are hesitant to try it,” Carolyn says, “but then they can’t stop talking about how cute their kid is and how much fun they’re having.
 It gives people a whole new lease on life.
 They ‘re doing something that has meaning.
 They can see they’re making a difference with the child, they develop a relationship with the child, and they absolutely love it.”